Back to Blog

 Step 6: Report monthly recovery outcomes to the board

 Your board needs clear metrics: opportunities identified, dollars recovered, unresolved blockers, and forecast next-quarter uplift.
 This closes the common reporting gap where reclassification work happens but strategic oversight is weak.
+For the specific KPIs your board should be tracking, see our guide to board reporting KPIs for aged care.

 Building a Practical ROI Calculation Framework